oakgarelik/oakgarelik/README.md

 # Welcome to Oak's GitHub Profile!

 Hey there!
-I'm Oak Garelik, a Computer Engineering student at the Polytechnic Faculty of the National University of Asunción. based in Paraguay].
+I'm Oak Garelik, a Computer Engineering student at the Polytechnic Faculty of the National University of Asunción. based in Paraguay.
 I'm passionate about , and I love leveraging technology to solve real-world problems.

 ## About Me
+I’m an 18-year-old Paraguayan aspiring computer engineer with a passion for creating inventive solutions.
+Currently pursuing my degree in Computer Engineering at the Polytechnic Faculty of the National University of Asunción, i am actively honing my programming skills

 I'm enthusiastic about exploring the intersection of technology and daily life, particularly in the realm of domotics.
 In my free time I like to automate my room and my desk using TriggerCMD to control my space with my smart assistant

 ## Let's Connect